The best summer cocktail recipes are those that are cool, refreshing, colorful, and strong.

-Simply dump all the ingredients – the cream of coconut, lime juice, coconut rum, and ice – in a blender and blend them until they make one smooth, creamy drink.
+Simply dump all the ingredients – the cream of coconut, lime juice, coconut rum, and ice – into a blender and blend them until smooth & creamy.
 Easy peasy!

 The drink is terrifically tropical and also pretty tart.
-You can add some simple syrup if you want to sweeten it up a bit.
+You can also garnish it with basil leaves if you like yours with a hint of sweet & minty taste.

 If you’re looking for quick, easy cocktails that you can whip up with a few simple ingredients, bellinis are just the thing for you.